-Notwithstanding the foregoing, you may request that we act as your agent for receipt of certain legally required communications, including prospectuses, annual and semiannual reports, and proxy materials, for mutual funds and ETPs that are not managed by Fidelity Management & Research Company LLC ("FMRCo") or an affiliate thereof ("Non-Fidelity Portfolio Investments") and for individual securities held in your Program Account(s).
-You may also direct us to act as your agent to vote proxies for the Portfolio Investments held in your Program Account(s) and agree to the following proxy voting directions: (i) for mutual funds and ETPs that are managed by FMRCo or an affiliate thereof ("Fidelity Portfolio Investments"), you instruct us to vote proxies in the same proportion as the vote of all other holders of such Fidelity Portfolio Investment; and (ii) for Non-Fidelity Portfolio Investments, you instruct us to vote proxies pursuant to the directions provided by Institutional Shareholder Services Inc. ("ISS"), an unaffiliated third-party proxy advisory services provider.
-To the extent that you elect to have us act as your agent with respect to the voting of proxies, you acknowledge that (i) we are acting solely at your direction, and does not exercise discretion with respect to the voting of any proxy, and (ii) in some instances ISS will be unable to provide proxy voting directions to us, in which case we will not vote such proxy because it does not have discretion to determine how proxies are voted upon.
+Notwithstanding the foregoing, with respect to Equity Strategies, you may request that Strategic Advisers act as your agent for receipt of certain legally required communications, including prospectuses, annual and semiannual reports, and proxy materials, for mutual funds and ETPs that are not managed by Fidelity Management & Research Company, LLC ("FMRCo") or an affiliate thereof ("Non-Fidelity Portfolio Investments") and for individual securities held in your Program Account(s).
+You may also direct Strategic Advisers to act as your agent to vote proxies for the Portfolio Investments held in your Program Account(s) and agree to the following proxy voting directions: (i) for mutual funds and ETPs that are managed by FMRCo or an affiliate thereof ("Fidelity Portfolio Investments"), you instruct Strategic Advisers to vote proxies in the same proportion as the vote of all other holders of such Fidelity Portfolio Investment; and (ii) for Non-Fidelity Portfolio Investments, you instruct Strategic Advisers to vote proxies pursuant to the directions provided by Institutional Shareholder Services Inc. ("ISS"), an unaffiliated third-party proxy advisory services provider.
+To the extent that you elect to have Strategic Advisers act as your agent with respect to the voting of proxies, you acknowledge that (i) Strategic Advisers is acting solely at your direction, and does not exercise discretion with respect to the voting of any proxy, and (ii) in some instances ISS will be unable to provide proxy voting directions to Strategic Advisers, in which case Strategic Advisers will not vote such proxy because it does not have discretion to determine how proxies are voted upon.
 A copy of ISS' summary proxy voting guidelines is available at Fidelity.com/information.
 Please contact a Fidelity representative for information about how proxies are voted.
+You should be aware that, to the extent a Program Account holds a fractional share of an ETP or individual security, you will not be able to vote the fractional share.
+However, where Strategic Advisers acts as your agent to vote proxies on your behalf, such fractional share can generally be voted by Strategic Advisers.
+In addition, you are not able to take any discretionary or voluntary corporate action with respect to any fractional share position.